dartoos-dev/dartoos/README.md

 - No external dependencies.
 - Object-Oriented mindset: each concept is implemented by an **immutable** class.
-- For easier composability and integration with the undelying Dart's sdk, most of the classes are instances of Future.
+- Straightforward integration with the underlying Dart sdk.

 ## Getting started